Billion-Scale Graph Foundation Models: The Transformer

-Batching graph data is commonly used to enable machines with constrained memory to load and process large-scale graphs.
-Since we address heterogeneous and potentially type-skewed graphs, we want to ensure that training is done over batches that represent the graph well, specifically, distribution of nodes and edges.
-Furthermore, the type-skewness of the graphs might result in biased training due to highly common edge types, and noisy gradients for rare types.
+\textbf{Batching.} Batching graph data is commonly used to enable machines with constrained memory to load and process large-scale graphs.
+Since we address heterogeneous and potentially type-skewed graphs, we want to ensure that training is done over batches that represent the graph well in terms of node and edge type distributions.
+Furthermore, type-skewness might result in biased training due to highly common edge types and noisy gradients for rare types.
+To address these issues, we deploy a two-stage batching process.

-To address these issues, we deploy a two stage batching process.
-First, we pre-process the graph into batches of edges using a novel \textit{KL-Batching} algorithm.
-This is achieved by first partitioning large connected-components through clustering and then greedily aggregating clusters that are the most similar to the overall graph distribution, using KL-divergence as a measure of distribution similarity, until reaching desired batch size.
-This way, we have batches, each having a similar distribution to the large graph, and at the required size to fit the machine memory.

-The second batching is \textit{Round-Robin Batching which} happens during pre-training.
-GPUs can handle much smaller batches, and in order to make sure common edge-types doesn't overwhelm the training dynamics, we group edges by type, and iterate over groups from different types in a fixed cyclic order.